 This page was written by Jennifer Llewellyn and Steve Thompson.
 To reference this page, use the following citation:

-J. Llewellyn and S. Thompson, “The Tennis Court oath”, Alpha History, accessed [today’s date], http://alphahistory.com/frenchrevolution/tennis-court-oath/.
+J. Llewellyn and S. Thompson, “The Tennis Court Oath”, Alpha History, accessed [today’s date], https://alphahistory.com/frenchrevolution/tennis-court-oath/.